Boss Design Center

 Comfort

-You’ll want a comfortable floor since so much walking and standing takes place in kitchens.
+Youโ€™ll want a comfortable floor since so much walking and standing takes place in kitchens.
 Wood tends to be more forgiving on joints than stone, concrete, or porcelain, and it looks and feels warmer.
-Then there’s also the safety factor – ceramic and marble floors are slippery, for example.
+Cork flooring is another comfortable option due to its soft and springy feel, although it is not waterproof.
+Then thereโ€™s also the safety factor – ceramic and marble floors are slippery, for example.

 Maintenance